Batavia Township, Ohio: Geography

 The incorporated village and county seat of Batavia is located in the center of the Township.
 Parts of the census-designated place and former village of Amelia (dissolved in 2019) are located in the southwest.

 Name and history

 Batavia Township was organized in 1815.
 It is the only Batavia Township statewide.

+As a result of tax abatements for a residential development in the Village of Batavia, the township passed a resolution in December 2025 to separate from the joint fire department with the village.

 Economy

 American Modern Insurance Group, Inc. and Milacron are based in the township.

 The township was home to Ford Motor Company's Batavia Transmission plant until it closed in 2009 under a corporate plan called "The Way Forward".
 It also anchored an industrial area that also includes rollercoaster manufacturer Clermont Steel Fabricators.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.